 Unlocking an estimated £5bn in SME credit with financial health tools

-CFIT‑led coalition explores how data‑driven tools can halve SME loan declines
+CFIT‑led coalition explores how data‑driven tools could halve SME loan declines

 £5bn p.a

-CFIT’s SME Coalition identifies how tech could improve the lives of 200,000 SMEs and unlock access to potentially £5bn in credit annually by helping businesses become more financially fit.
+CFIT’s SME Coalition identifies how digital tools could improve the lives of 200,000 small businesses and unlock access to potentially £5bn in credit annually by helping businesses become more financially fit.

-• Findings come as the UK Government has been consulting with industry on how to improve access to finance and seeks to review the Bank Referral Scheme
+• Findings come as the UK Government has been consulting with industry on how to improve access to finance and seeks to report on its findings from consulting with industry on changes to the Bank Referral Scheme and sharing of commercial credit information.

 • Two financial health tool prototypes developed by the Coalition aim to demonstrate to businesses how lenders make decisions based on their financial data.
 The tools provide recommendations and coaching on how to fix issues and make them lending-ready.

-• The CFIT-led coalition, supported by Mastercard, Lloyds Banking Group and HSBC UK, collaborated to prove the value of this type of tech‑driven solution to help SMEs who might be reluctant to apply for finance.
+• The CFIT-led coalition, supported by Mastercard, Lloyds Banking Group and HSBC UK, collaborated to prove the value of this type of tech‑driven solution to help small businesses that might be reluctant to apply for finance.

 Explore how the tools work